uswds/uswds-site/pages/ui-components/lifecycle.md

 There are opportunities for community contribution at each stage of the component lifecycle.
 We hope you’ll get involved.

-## Community and core team roles

-Anyone can start a [proposal discussion](https://github.com/uswds/uswds/discussions/5764) for a new component or pattern.
-You can share an early idea even if you do not yet have all the answers.
-During the discussion stage, the proposer and community build the case: the user need, examples from real services, expected behavior, usability findings, accessibility considerations, and people who can contribute.

-The core team may ask questions or share feedback during discussion.
-That participation does not mean the idea is approved, assigned, or scheduled.
-A complete discussion gives the team evidence to consider a formal proposal; it does not guarantee a place on the roadmap or a response by a particular date.

-The transition to **Proposal in progress** happens when the core team begins drafting a formal proposal.
-The core team then coordinates the formal comment period and evaluation described below.
-Until that transition, keep gathering evidence and collaborating in the original discussion so everyone can follow the work.

 {% assign lifecycle_phases = site.data.lifecycle-phases.phases %}

 <ol class="usa-process-list lifecycle-process margin-top-4">